nickchak21/particledist/README.md

 This repository includes the particledist package code, for any people that are curious as to how our analysis package functions.
 The code is inside the `particledist` folder.
 All the working methods are fully commented, so you can get an idea of what's going on behind the scenes.

-This repo also has some starter code for using our package and replicating our analysis (instructions below, after installation instructions).
+This repo also has some starter code for using our package (`starter_code.ipynb`) and replicating our analysis (instructions below, after installation instructions).

 <br/>